gsoules/MkDocs/digital-archive/docs/plugins/avantcommon.md

 -   Private elements will not appear as field selections on the Advanced Search page unless you are logged in as an administrator.
--   The text of private elements will not be recorded in the `search_texts` table or in hte public Elasticsearch index, and therefore will not be searched when performing a public keyword search.
+-   The text of private elements will not be recorded in the `search_texts` table and therefore will not be searched when performing a public keyword search.
     This is true whether or not you are logged in as an administrator.
 -   To search for text in private elements, an archivist can do a field search in those fields, either through the public Advanced Search page or using the native Omeka Advanced Search page.
--   If you add an existing element to the private elements list, that element's text will still be contained in the `search_texts` table and in the public Elasticsearch index and therefore be found via a keyword search.
+-   If you add an existing element to the private elements list, that element's text will still be contained in the `search_texts` table and therefore be found via a keyword search.
 To hide the element's content, you must [reindex your Omeka database](https://omeka.org/classic/docs/Admin/Settings/Search_Settings/) to force the `search_texts` table to be rebuilt without the private element text.
-You will also need to update the public Elasticsearch index.
--   If you uninstall AvantSearch and want to make private elements searchable again, reindex your Omeka database and Elasticsearch index as described in the previous bullet.
+-   If you uninstall AvantSearch and want to make private elements searchable again, reindex your Omeka database as described in the previous bullet.

 This features solves a problem in Omeka's native search whereby the text of all elements is searched, including information that is hidden from public users by the [Hide Elements](http://omeka.org/classic/plugins/HideElements/)